enicol09/enicol09/README.md

 # All about me, and yes I know...
 I have to make my repositories public #
 ⚡ A fun fact about me is that if you translate my name from my mother tongue, Greek, into English, then it comes out that I am Olive.

+- 🎓 PhD in Cybersecurity, Privacy and Trust at University of Edinburgh (UoE)
 - 🎓 Master's in Information Security at University College London (UCL)
 - 🎓 Graduate from the University of Cyprus with a bachelor's degree in Computer Science
       - Represented the University of Cyprus at Huawei Talent Summit 2021, sharing my team's project FIRELIA, an alternative approach using AI and IoT to detect wildfires.